Why Do We Use a Groundhog to Forecast the Weather?

 Every February 2, a doughy rodent named Punxsutawney Phil briefly emerges from his winter hibernation to have a look around.
 If he sees his shadow, that means there will be six more weeks of winter.
 If he doesn't, we can assume that warm weather is looming.

 The ritual has been carried out in Punxsutawney, Pennsylvania every year since 1887.
-Relying on Phil is actually not much better than flipping a coin—he's right an estimated 64.4 percent of the time—but clearly someone at one time believed a groundhog had predictive abilities.
+Relying on Phil is actually far less reliable than flipping a coin—he's right an estimated 39 percent of the time—but clearly someone at one time believed a groundhog had predictive abilities.
 Who?
 And why?

 To understand Phil's current status, it helps to know that superstition and weather have had a long association.
 Observers of the Christian holiday Candlemas, for example, received candles blessed by clergymen.
 If the skies were cloudy that day, warm weather was imminent; if the sun was out, winter would persist.